github/developer.github.com/content/changes/2014-04-22-gist-api-now-truncating-large-files.md

 When you need the full contents of the file, simply make a request to the URL specified in the `raw_url` attribute.

+### New "truncated" attribute

+The JSON snippet below illustrates the attributes provided for each file in the Gist API response.
+In it, you'll notice a new **truncated** attribute included as part of the file metadata.
+This Boolean attribute indicates whether the `content` value is truncated for this request.

     {
       files: {
         "my_large_file.md": {